northy/knockin-on-headers-door/presentation/pages/7-future-and-current-outlook.md

 Current implementations are underwhelming:

-* Difficult to utilize
+- Difficult to utilize
-* Not an information hiding mechanism
+- Not an information hiding mechanism
-* Not portable
+- Not portable
-* Lack of ABI stability

 <v-click>

 That doesn't have to be forever:

-* BMIs could be shipped
+- BMIs could be shipped independently
-* Shared libraries could be type-safe and self-descriptive
+- Shared libraries could be type-safe and self-descriptive
-* Potential cross-compiler adoption
+- Could enable Foreign Function Interfaces (FFIs)
+- Cross-compiler compatibility could appear

 </v-click>

 <!-- ### Notes:
-* Intermediate Format Components (IFCs) could allow DLLs to be type-safe and self-descriptive for dynamic linking, reflection, or Foreign Function Interfaces (FFIs), without requiring a C++ compiler.
+- Intermediate Format Components (IFCs) could allow DLLs to be type-safe and self-descriptive for dynamic linking, reflection, or Foreign Function Interfaces (FFIs), without requiring a C++ compiler.
 -->

 ---